drbug2000/Data-Mining-term-project/report/readme.txt

 AI506 Data Mining and Search — Term Project
 Team: Sangjune Kim, Gyuchan An, Minseo Kang (KAIST)

+we will use one late pass.
+Sangjune Kim : second time using
+Gyuchan An, Minseo Kang : first time using

 ================================================================================
 HELP RECEIVED
 ================================================================================